laurent85v/archuseriso/readme.md

 System and data can be encrypted on the removable medium.
 Several types of file systems are offered, ext4 the default, Btrfs and F2FS.
 Archuseriso also provides tools for adding native ZFS support to the iso image and the disk image, including installing onto a ZFS filesystem.

-Archuseriso images with a desktop environment can beneficially be used as an alternative of the Archiso image for installing on disk and for maintenance purposes.
+Archuseriso images with a desktop environment can beneficially be used as an alternative to the Archiso image for installing on disk and for maintenance purposes.

 * AUR repository https://aur.archlinux.org/packages/archuseriso
 * ISO image download for DVDs and USB disks http://dl.gnutux.fr/archuseriso/iso